sathsish90/Cyber4U/HumanMatters.md

 - **Example 2:** AI-powered language translation tools accurately translate technical documents, aiding professionals in global communication.
 - **Example 3:** DIY enthusiasts can follow step-by-step instructions from AI apps for home repairs, acting as a pocket-sized DIY expert.

-## Why AI May Not Completely Replace Jobs:
+## What are the areas where AI can't replace humans

 ### Working Together with People:
 - **Example 1:** Teachers use computers to make learning fun, but they are the ones who help us understand and learn new things, like a friendly guide on an exciting journey.